Ukraine's president replaces top general to shake up deadlocked war with Russia

 Zelenskyy said at the end of last year that he had turned down the military's request to mobilize up to 500,000 people, demanding more details about how it would be paid for.

 Born into a family of Soviet servicemen, Zaluzhnyi is credited with modernizing the Ukrainian army along NATO lines.
-He took charge seven months before Russia’s full-scale invasion.

-Widely regarded in the West as an ambitious and astute battlefield commander, he has had a reputation for modesty in Ukraine.
+He took charge seven months before Russia’s full-scale invasion, and was widely regarded in the West as an ambitious and astute battlefield commander.

-Zaluzhnyi earned broad public support after the successful defense of Kyiv in the early days of the war, followed by a triumphant counteroffensive in the Kharkiv region and the liberation of Kherson.
+Zaluzhnyi earned wide support after the defense of Kyiv in the early days of the war, followed by a triumphant counteroffensive in the Kharkiv region and the liberation of Kherson.
 His courage and defiance of Russia's ambitions were renowned, and he became a symbol of resilience and national unity.

 “We are on our land and we will not give it up,” Zaluzhnyi said on the first day of the war.